 Are Class 4 impact-resistant shingles required in Hastings?

-No. Hastings does not mandate Class 4 shingles, but they are voluntary.
-Homeowners who install Class 4 shingles may qualify for insurance premium discounts of 10–20%.
-Installation requires a building permit ($100–$250) and contractor-arranged inspection with the city.
+No. Hastings does not mandate Class 4 shingles, but they are voluntary and qualify for insurance premium discounts of 10–20%.
+If you choose to install them, your contractor will need to pull a permit (typical cost $100–$250) and arrange inspection with the city.
+This can lower your long-term insurance costs in a moderate hail-risk area.

 What is the difference between repair and replacement?